 A typical scenario with cloud implementations is the “forklift” maneuver.
 Many IT infrastructures form with an incomplete vision early on.
 From there, the infrastructure will evolve reactively to external forces.

 The end result is an IT infrastructure that is not entirely optimized to fit the needs of the business.
-To plug and play an IT infrastructure like that in your cloud migration implementation leaves a lot of potential on the table.
+To plug and play an IT infrastructure in your cloud migration implementation leaves a lot of potential on the table.

 If there is a plan to make rapid changes once the transition is complete, that’s one thing, but more often than not the infrastructure gets stuck in that format and the cloud migration never brings the benefits it was meant to.